fjs138/social-news-discussion/README.md

 # redditclone
-reddit-like website built with the MEAN stack.<br>
+reddit-like website, built with the MEAN stack.<br>

 ## The Goal
 Attempt to reproduce reddit-like functionality, using the MEAN stack.